mancitizen17/serverless-file-processor/README.md

 🔗 **[Try the live demo](https://file-translator-vert.vercel.app/)** — a lightweight
 version of this system deployed on Vercel for easy testing (uses a public translation API in place of AWS Translate, since Vercel doesn't run AWS infrastructure).
-The architecture below is what's actually deployed on AWS.
+For more details take a look at : (https://github.com/mancitizen17/file-translator)* The architecture below is what's actually deployed on AWS.

 ## Overview